-Regarding a 2016 Honda CR-V EX-L Navigation AWD with 14,685 Miles that was involved in a front and rear collision that caused $11,886.72 in damage.
-The car was disabled/towed and had structural damage without air bag deployment.The claimant made a third-party inherent auto diminished value claim for the vehicle’s loss in value.
+Each week we report on the most interesting and informative articles concerning auto diminished value claims.
+Regarding a Honda CR-V EX-L Navigation AWD with 14,685 Miles that was involved in a front and rear collision that caused $11,886.72 in damage.
+The car was disabled/towed and had structural damage without air bag deployment.The claimant hired an appraiser near Muncie and made a third-party inherent auto diminished value claim for the vehicle’s loss in value.
 Once a car is repaired after a collision, it is worth less, often much less depending on the severity of the damage.
 Regardless of how well the repairer did his job, nobody will pay as much for a previously wrecked car as they would for an identical one that was never in an accident.
 Presenting a diminished value claim and following it through to a satisfactory conclusion is a daunting task for the average person.
 Obtaining a comprehensive Diminished Value Report is key.

 We learned from these examples from sales managers at Honda dealerships in Indiana – Dealers can’t certify or obtain financing so it is really a risk for them.
 Also, that when you have an accident that reports structural damage you will take a huge loss and also that when a dealer sees structural damage it is a big red flag that will devalue the vehicle greatly.
 The opinions of unbiased experts form the basis for the most comprehensive Auto Diminished Value Appraisal available.
 We obtain six of them which absolutely puts the diminished value figure prepared by The St. Lucie Appraisal Company in the ballpark.
 This is what the car owner will experience in the real world.